spaghettifunk/pinot-operator/README.md

 This project follows the typical GitHub pull request model.
 Before starting any work, please either comment on an [existing issue](https://github.com/spaghettifunk/pinot-operator/issues), or file a new one.

 Please read [contribution guidelines](CONTRIBUTING.md) if you are interested in contributing to this project.

+## Gotchas

+In case the CRD is stuck in delete phase, follow the steps in this [workaround](https://github.com/kubernetes/kubernetes/issues/60538#issuecomment-369099998)